 CLICK HERE to watch the YouTube video.

-Some people with flat hands just don’t have the flexibility in their wrists in order to do the movement and it puts pain in the wrist.
-If you decrease how much that wrist comes back or that middle finger gets pulled back, then it’s easier on the wrist and you can go through the push up movement.
+Some people with flat hands don’t have the flexibility in their wrists necessary to do the pushup movement, which leads to wrist pain.
+If you decrease how much the middle finger gets pulled back, it’s easier on the wrist.

-You can use a ledge like the one I have here or you can use a riser in the gym, or on the edge of the machine, or even on a half foam roller in order to decrease that extension in your wrist, decrease the flattening of the hand, and decrease the pulling back of the middle finger.
+You can perform the pushup movement on a ledge, a riser in the gym, the edge of a machine, or even on a half foam roller to decrease the extension in your wrist, decrease the flattening of the hand, and decrease the pulling back of the middle finger.

 Minor soreness and discomfort are something you might manage with some simple home remedies.
 Thus, it’s best to consult your doctor if you have questions or if the pain is severe.
 Here are some of the home remedies to relieve wrist pain: